selaere/boil/README.md

 is a dynamically typed functional pure-ish language based on untyped lambda calculus etc etc. boring. it is also a minimalistic<sup>1</sup> vector<sup>2</sup> tacit<sup>3</sup> programming language with postfix<sup>4</sup>, whitespace-based<sup>5</sup> terse<sup>6</sup> syntax

 1. there are not a lot of built-in functions (see [primitives](#primitives))
-2. boil values can either be scalars or vectors (which i will from here on just call "lists"). arithmetic operations map to every element in a list.
+2. boil values can either be scalars or vectors (which i will from here on just call "lists"). arithmetic operations like `+` addition map to every element in a list.
-3. functions can be defined using combinators like `:` compose or `` ` `` flip, as well as currying for partial evaluation.
+3. functions can be defined using combinators like `:` compose, as well as currying for partial evaluation.
 4. `x-` means "minus x". application goes in left-to-right order
 5. spaces are used to regroup things: `ABCD` is `((AB)C)D`, `A  B CD` is `A(B(CD))`. `x yF` calls F with y and x
 6. most built-in are just ascii symbols (these are called "primitives")

-### [INTROduction](doc/introduction.md) (that blue thing is a link) (click there)
+### [INTROduction](doc/introduction.md) (<- that blue thing is a link) (click there)
 it's a sort of tutorial but not really and it's not that long look at it
 ## how to run/build
 install [factor](https://factorcode.org) and then, replacing `factor` by whichever name you have factor installed with,